ME-ICA/tedana/docs/building decision trees.rst

 - "parameters": Specifications of all required parameters for the function in functionname
 - "kwargs": Specifications for optional parameters for the function in functionname

-The only parameter that is used in all functions is "decidecomps" which is used to identify, based on their classifications, the components a function should be applied to.
+The only parameter that is used in all functions is "decidecomps", which is used to identify, based on their classifications, the components a function should be applied to.
 It can be a single classification, or a comma separated string of classifications.
 In addition to the intermediate and default ("accepted" "rejected" "unclassified") component classifications, this can be "all" for functions that should be applied to all components regardless of their classifications.

-Most decision functions also include "if_true" and "if_false" which specify how to change the classification of each component based on whether a the decision criterion is true or false.
+Most decision functions also include "if_true" and "if_false", which specify how to change the classification of each component based on whether a decision criterion is true or false.
 In addition to the default and intermediate classification options, this can also be "nochange" (i.e. For components where a>b is true, "reject".
 For components where a>b is false, "nochange").
 The optional parameters "tag_if_true" and "tag_if_false"